xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 ----

-The Knowledge Discovery Toolbox (KDT) provides a Python interface (amongst other things) to CombBLAS.
-Skylark requires this package to handle sparse matrices through the Python interface.
+The Knowledge Discovery Toolbox (KDT) provides a Python interface (amongst other things) to CombBLAS. libSkylark requires this package to handle sparse matrices through the Python interface.

 To install kdt you need python and python-dev libs: